 - Notice how you feel.
 Is your body more relaxed than before you started?
 Is your mind calmer?

-However, it’s vital for parents to find time to talk with their kids.
+Especially as teens recover from this difficult time, staying attuned to their needs is essential.
 An ongoing, meaningful connection between kids and parents is one of the most powerful factors in supporting teen mental and physical health.
-Furthermore, this is expressed through communication in which teens open up with parents about what they’re thinking and feeling.
-Hence, a deeper connection is established.
-Therefore, we must apply tools to talk to teens in a thoughtful way.
+That means communication in which teens feel free to open up with parents about what they’re thinking and feeling.

 When talking with your teen, it’s helpful to pay attention to their nonverbal communication, as well as what they say.
 Often, the words that come out of our mouths aren’t expressing the emotions that really underlie them.
 Pay close attention not only to the content of a conversation, but also to your teen’s body language and tone.

-Learn the difference between normal back-to-school anxiety and teen anxiety disorder.
+Learn the difference between normal anxiety over school after COVID and teen anxiety disorder.

 Am J Clin Nutr.
 2015 Aug;102(2):454-63.